The Courseulles-sur-Mer sailing school offers sailing lessons, but that is not all.

 For Canadians, it was about liberty from barbaric Nazi domination and for some, a return to roots in Normandy, like the North Shore Regiment that liberated Saint-Aubin-sur-Mer counting one fifth of Acadians among their troops.

 The Juno Beach Centre is an informative place of remembrance dedicated to the Canadians who fought and lost their lives on the landing beaches.
 At the centre, Canadian guides tell the story of their forefathers during the Second World War.

 The Minister of Canadian Heritage himself declared Juno Beach as a site of national importance.

-This pioneering Museum of the D-Day Landings also offers a presentation of various stages of the Allied Landings, from the design of the Port Winston artificial harbour to the liberation of the Normandy coast, with models, animations, diorama, videos and so on.
+D Day Museum also offers a presentation of the different stages of the allied Landings, from the design of the Winston artificial harbour all the way to the liberation of the coast (interactive models, dioramas, videos, etc.).